kopenkinda/portfolio/_posts/hello-world.md

   - Fluff
 ---

-Hi, I’m Dmitrii.
+Hi 👋, I’m Dmitrii.
 I am passionate about a lot of stuff.
 I want to start writing more about the things I’m passionate about.
 That's why I made myself a blog.

 This blog is also built on things I’m passionate about.

 I’ll write more on the tech itself in the future, but for now this intro post will do.

-Thanks for stopping by 🙂
+Thanks for stopping by!

 \- Dmitrii

-<small>PS: I have a [telegram channel](https://t.me/unicorn_dev) where I post interesting things, go check it out.</small>
+<small>PS: I have a <a href="https://t.me/unicorn_dev" target="_blank">telegram channel</a> where I post interesting things, go check it out 😉</small>